Best Driver For A Slice In 2023 – With Expert Reviews

 • With no adjustable weight track, the HD is permanently draw biased

-• High launch designs are not made for players with faster club head speeds
+• High launch designs are not made for players with faster swing speeds

 TaylorMade always caters to the average consumer as well as they do the TOUR pro, and this driver is designed to really perform well out of the box for your weekend golfer who wants more distance and less slice.

-The high-launch club head is going to get the most out of a moderate or slow swing speed, and the built-in head weighting is going to reduce the amount of curve due to the face being open at impact.
-This makes it a fantastic club if you’ve conceded that your swing speed and shot shape aren’t going to change.
+The high launch design is going to get the most out of a moderate or slow swing speed, and the built-in head weighting is going to reduce the amount of curve due to the face being open at impact, resulting in a straighter ball flight and longer tee shots.

 Click here for our in-depth Taylormade Stealth Driver Review.